iros/underscore.nest/README.md

 ================

 Underscore.Nest is an extenstion for converting flat data into nested tree structures.
+It works in Node.js and is AMD compatible.

 For example, if your data looks like this:

 ```javascript